OS-Sketch/www.os-sketch.com/docs/operating-systems/schedule.md

     - **Throttling** - an imposed limit to the number of threads that can be simultaneously executed on a piece of code.
 Used to keep the system from bogging down
     - **Zemaphore** - an easier-to-implement version of the semaphore where we don’t maintain the value of the semaphore, when negative, reflects the number of waiting threads
     - **Hill’s Law** - sometimes simple and dumb is better.
 Just because you can make something sophisticated to solve a problem doesn’t mean it’s the best answer
     - **Binary Sephamore** - Sephamores that contain locks.
-These locks only contain two states, held and not held.
+These locks only contain two states, held and not held

     ###### [Return](#variations-of-locks) to the *Variations of Locks* module